 - The Applicant Portal is best viewed in the following browsers: Chrome 58+, Firefox 54+, Internet Explorer 11+, or Microsoft Edge 44+.
 You should only open the Applicant Portal in one browser at a time to enter information.
 Cookies and JavaScript may need to be enabled for you to successfully view the site.
 You might also need to disable AdBlocker and/or similar software. - Most problems can be solved by changing your browser.
 In Internet Explorer, you may need to do the following: - Press the Alt key. - Select Tools from the menu bar. - Select Compatibility View Setting. - Type in "arts.gov" and uncheck all check marks and close. - Be sure to first copy and paste any text into Notepad (if you're using a PC) or TextEdit (if you're using a Mac) before copying it into the Applicant Portal.
-This will strip away any HTML Coding that may add unwanted additional characters to text (however, any formatting you had will be deleted).
+This will strip away any HTML coding that may add unwanted additional characters to text (however, any formatting you had will be deleted).
 These additional characters can be added due to some special characters such as ampersands, quotation marks, apostrophes, and angle brackets. - Limit character counts by using a solution other than special characters (e.g., instead of using quotation marks for titles of works, put them in italics), using only one space at the end of sentences, and limiting the use of tabs. - Hit "Save" and log off if you plan to leave the Applicant Portal with work in progress.
-Your session will deactivate after a period of time and you could lose content. - View the Grant Application Form Tutorial to assist you in completing the online form.
+Your session will deactivate after a period of time and you could lose content. - Hit "Print" in the Applicant Portal to print a copy of your application at any time, whether in draft or final form, for your records. - View the Grant Application Form Tutorial to assist you in completing the online form.